 - You need endless snacks, drinks, and fried foods to satisfy unusual cravings.

 - Everything is one big conspiracy that has been plotted to make you blow all your fuses……

 Working Away: Your Work Reality Is Not ‘Normal’

-Your day-to-day work experiences are deemed by anyone outside as highly disturbing and leaves you strangely numb.
+Your day-to-day work experiences are deemed by anyone outside as highly disturbing and leave you strangely numb.
 These are seen as normal in your field station, right?
-These are symptoms of burnout, or ‘combat fatigue’ that can also be seen in humanitarians, contractors and logisticians that serve in remote, often hazardous conditions.
+These are symptoms of burnout or ‘combat fatigue’ that can also be seen in humanitarians, contractors, and logisticians that serve in remote, often hazardous conditions.

 The home partner normally does understand that your work stresses have to come out.
-S/he is prepared for the stress fest that have become part of the home-coming norm.
+S/he is prepared for the stress-fest that has become part of the home-coming norm.
 So much so that the house is polished to perfection, and kids told to ‘be nice to Mummy / Daddy’.
-The pre stress fest preparations add to the home-coming drama that unfolds.
+The pre-stress fest preparations add to the home-coming drama that unfolds.
 It takes a few hours, days or weeks to land back into ‘tick-tick’ normalcy again.

 Working Away: Finding The Zen Zone

-As much as your loved ones may understand you, they can sympathise but not emphasise as they have not experienced your ‘away’ reality.
+As much as your loved ones may understand you, they can sympathize but not emphasize as they have not experienced your ‘away’ reality.